 If the result code is REJECTED_WITH_SUGGESTED_CHANGES in the OBand, the TSPEC and TCLAS parameters represent an alternative proposed TS.
 The TS, however, is not created.
 The TSID and direction values within the TSPEC are as in the matching MLME-ADDTS.indication primitive.
 The difference may lie in the QoS (e.g., minimum data rate, mean data rate, and delay bound) values, as a result of admission control performed at the SME of the HC on the TS requested to be added (or modified) by the STA.
 If sufficient bandwidth is not available, the QoS values may be reduced.
 In one extreme, the minimum data rate, mean data rate, and delay bound may be all set to 0, indicating that no QoS is to be provided to this TS.

-If the result code is REJECTED_WITH_SUGGESTED_CHANGES or REJECT_U-PID_SETTING in the DBand, the Extended DBand TSPEC, TCLAS, Multi-band and U-PID parameters represent an alternative proposal for the TS.
-The TS, however, is not created.
-The TSID value within the Extended DBand TSPEC is as in the matching MLME-ADDTS.indication primitive.
-The difference may lie in the other parameter values, as a result of admission control performed at the SME of the peer STA on the TS requested to be added (or modified).
+If the result code is REJECTED_WITH_SUGGESTED_CHANGES or REJECT_U-PID_SETTING in the DBand, the Extended DBand TSPEC, TCLAS, Multi-band and U-PID parameters represent an alternative proposal for the allocation or TS.
+The allocation or TS, however, has not been created.
+The allocation ID value within the Extended DBand TSPEC is as in the matching MLME-ADDTS.indication primitive.
+The difference may lie in the other parameter values, as a result of admission control performed at the SME of the peer STA on the allocation or TS requested to be added (or modified).
 If sufficient bandwidth is not available, the QoS values may be reduced.

 6.3.26.5.3 When generated